 Q3.
 [25 pts.]
 Given the following code, you execute main().
 Draw the function frames, variable declarations and value assignments for the following code THE FIRST TIME it stops at the line marked “STOP HERE”.

+Note: This sort of question will not be appearing on the exam as I have mentioned.
+In its place there will be a coding question

 Q4.
 [16 pts.]
 The lastOdd function is intended to return the location of the last odd element of a non-empty list.
 If no value in list is odd, then it should return -1 (negative one).